devarghya96/b2capp/README.md

 3. Build the project.

 ### Serve app with different Azure account
-1. In the appsettings.json file, replace the placeholders with your Azure AD B2C tenant information.
+In the appsettings.json file, replace the placeholders with your Azure AD B2C tenant information.
-2. In the Startup.cs file, replace the placeholders with your Azure AD B2C policy information.

 ### Usage
 To use the app, follow these steps: